Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts

-Theoretically, past works leave us with many questions on context collapse on the Web.
 Existing studies do not distinguish persistent browser identification patterns within and between Web contexts and the extent to which they enable the collapse of online contexts.
-Which third-parties contribute to the collapse of online contexts?
+In contrast, our approach enables to engage with questions such as Which third-parties contribute to the collapse of online contexts?
 Who is responsible for context collapse beyond the 'usual suspects' of advertising giants?
 What are the websites that are more or less vulnerable to online context collapse?
 We lack a comparative understanding across popular web contexts of how using persistent user identifiers differs among contexts.
-For example, do users' interactions with popular healthcare websites are more/less commonly linked to users’ browsing behavior in other popular web contexts?
-To what extent the fact that users browse to consume adult content can serve advertisers when the same users engage in e-commerce, seek financial advice, or look for health support?
-We aim to conduct a context-sensitive analysis of persistent browser identification across the Web and gain a better understanding of how and by whom trackers collapse users' online contexts.
+For example, do users' interactions with popular healthcare websites are more/less commonly linked to users’ browsing behavior in other popular Web contexts?
+To what extent the fact that users browse to consume adult content can serve advertisers when the same users engage in e-commerce, seek financial advice, or look for health advice?
+We aim to conduct a context-sensitive analysis of persistent browser identification across the Web and gain a better understanding of how and by whom users' contexts are collapsing.